 - Let dough chill for a minimum of 1 hour to overnight.

-- Using a small cookie scoop or a spoon to roll about 2 tablespoons of dough into balls, place cookie dough on the baking sheets.
+- Using a small cookie scoop or a spoon to roll about 2 tbsp of dough into balls, place cookie dough on the baking sheets.

 - Bake 10 minutes.
 Let cool on the baking sheets for about 5 minutes, then transfer to a wire rack to cool completely.